dotnet/aspnetcore/README.md

   *NOTE: This NuGet.Config should be with your application unless you want nightly packages to potentially start being restored for other apps on the machine.*

-- Change your applications dependencies to have a `*` to get the latest version (ex. `1.0.0-*`).

-Prerelease tooling builds for Visual Studio are available from the [Tooling](https://github.com/aspnet/tooling/#pre-release-builds) repo.
+Prerelease tooling builds for Visual Studio are available in the [Visual Studio Preview](https://www.visualstudio.com/vs/preview/).

 ## Community and roadmap